 A well-fitted bra should be the priority for teenager’s and for best fitting we first need to know the cup size, it should ensure proper coverage along with the best shaping of the breast.

-The first step will be making your daughter understand the basic of finding the correct measurement, her personal choice, don’t make her rush to wear just anything be patience.
-Let her try different styles and choose from any among them, an improperly fitting bra can also cause muscles pain, back problems and also headaches, so be careful and let her make her choice.
+The first step will be making your daughter understand the basics of finding the correct measurement, her personal choice, don’t make her rush to wear just anything.
+Let her try different styles and choose from any among them, an improperly fitting bra can also cause muscle pain, back problems, and also headaches, so be careful and let her make her choice.